Article

 Other jurisdictions

 The approach taken with respect to doxxing varies between jurisdictions.
 In addition to Hong Kong, doxxing practices are also criminalised in California and the Netherlands.
 Singapore also criminalises publication of identity information of another person with intent to cause and which causes harassment, alarm, or distress.
-Courts in the UK, New Zealand and some states in Canada recognise the right to respect for privacy or a tort for invasion of privacy but it is notable that all these jurisdictions have over-arching human rights laws that include a right to privacy in some form.
-Meanwhile, statutory tort for invasion of privacy has been recognised in some states in the US and in Canada.
+Courts in the UK, New Zealand and some states in Canada recognize the right to respect for privacy or a tort for invasion of privacy but it is notable that all these jurisdictions have over-arching human rights laws that include a right to privacy in some form.
+Meanwhile, statutory tort for invasion of privacy has been recognized in some states in the US and in Canada.

 Our insights